georgringer/news/Documentation/Tutorials/ExtendNews/Hooks/Index.rst

 Hooks
 =====

-Several hooks can be used to modify the behaviour of EXT:news.
+Several events can be used to modify the behaviour of EXT:news.

 .. contents::
       :local: